MosesSupposes/Sprint-Challenge-Advanced-React/ANSWERS.md

 2. `ComponentDidUpdate` is invoked as soon as the updating phases happens.
 The most common use case for the componentDidUpdate() method is updating the DOM in response to prop or state changes.

+3. `ComponentDidCatch` works similar to JavaScript’s `catch {}` block but for components.
+It catches any errors that are propogated up to it and renders a backup component so the app won't crash and show the user an ugly error message.

 - [ ] What is the purpose of a custom hook?

 The main purpose of a custom hook is to share stateful logic between components.